awsdocs/aws-freertos-docs/doc_source/userguide/security-pkcs.md

 ## Porting<a name="freertos-pkcs-porting"></a>

-For information about porting the PKCS \#11 library to your platform, see [Porting the PKCS \#11 Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html) in the FreeRTOS Porting Guide\.
+For information about porting the corePKCS11 library to your platform, see [Porting the corePKCS11 Library](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html) in the FreeRTOS Porting Guide\.